 Posting a Question

 When posting a question you should first follow the guidelines linked earlier.
+Ben on the forums has a good quote which is "The first step in solving a problem is clearly defining what the problem is."
 In addition to those points I'd like to mention a few more:

 When Posting Code